The door slams shut. Without looking up from her writing, she says, "The door MUST be left ajar."

 His dad walks in the room and I observe the boys calculated walk to an area where he is hidden from view.
 His father hands me papers that he read and signed.
 He doesn't look like a happy or sad man, kinda sorta hard to read person.
 He seems calm enough but what is his son telling me in his body language?

 I thank the father.
 He turns and walks the same path he came in on.
 As the door closes behind him, I walk to where the boy is hiding and look in his eyes and see pain but am unsure of what kind of pain he is holding inside.
-All the
+All the while, realizing the father not once greeted his son nor asked of his well being or how his son's day was going - and I wonder - and my heart hurts.

 ~~